Sika Anoaʻi: Georgia Championship Wrestling (1982)

-In March 1982, The Wild Samoans began competing for the Atlanta, Georgia-based promotion Georgia Championship Wrestling, where they were managed by Sonny King.
+In March 1982, the Wild Samoans began competing for the Atlanta, Georgia-based promotion Georgia Championship Wrestling, where they were managed by Sonny King.
 In August 1982, they defeated The Fabulous Freebirds to win the NWA National Tag Team Championship.
 They held the championship for several months, vacating it in December 1982 upon leaving the promotion to return to the WWF.

 Return to WWF (1983–1985)

-The Wild Samoans returned to the WWF in January 1983, once again adopting Lou Albano as their manager.
+The Wild Samoans returned to the WWF in November 1982, once again adopting Lou Albano as their manager.
 They won the WWF World Tag Team Championship for a third and final time on March 8, 1983, defeating Chief Jay Strongbow and Jules Strongbow.
-During their reign, Anoa'i sustained an injury, with his nephew Samu substituting for him in several title defences.
-The Wild Samoans' reign ended on November 15, 1983, when they lost to Soul Patrol (Rocky Johnson and Tony Atlas) after Albano accidentally hit Afa with a chair.
+During their reign, Sika was injured and his nephew Samu substituted for him in several title defences.
+On November 15, 1983, they lost the belts to Soul Patrol (Rocky Johnson and Tony Atlas) after Albano accidentally hit Afa with a chair.

-After splitting from Albano, The Wild Samoans challenged Soul Patrol on several occasions but were unable to regain the championship.
-In April 1984, Anoa'i unsuccessfully challenged Hogan for the WWF Championship in one of Hogan's earliest title defenses.
-In mid-1984, The Wild Samoans turned face and began a lengthy feud with The North-South Connection (Adrian Adonis and Dick Murdoch).
+After splitting from Albano, the Wild Samoans challenged Soul Patrol on several occasions, but were unable to regain the championship.
+In April 1984, Sika unsuccessfully challenged Hogan for the WWF Championship in one of Hogan's earliest title defenses.
+In mid-1984, the Wild Samoans turned face and began a lengthy feud with the North-South Connection (Adrian Adonis and Dick Murdoch) who were the WWF World Tag Team Champions.
 They left the WWF once more in January 1985.

-Various promotions (1985-1986)
+Various promotions (1985–1986)

-The Wild Samoans appeared with multiple different promotions in 1985 and 1986, among them the American Wrestling Association, Jim Crockett Promotions, and International Championship Wrestling.
+The Wild Samoans appeared with several promotions in 1985 and 1986, including Pro Wrestling USA, Lutte Internationale and International Championship Wrestling.

 Second return to WWF (1986–1988)

-With Afa now semi-retired, Anoa'i returned to the WWF in August 1986 as a singles wrestler.
-Managed by The Wizard, he spent several weeks undefeated before losing to Pedro Morales in November 1986.
+With Afa now semi-retired, Sika returned to the WWF in August 1986 as a singles wrestler.
+Managed by The Wizard, he went undefeated before dropping a countout to Ricky Steamboat, a pinfall to Pedro Morales and a disqualification to Hillbilly Jim in November 1986.

-In March 1987, Anoa'i formed a tag team with Kamala, aligning himself with Kamala's manager, Mr. Fuji, and "handler", Kim Chee.
+In March 1987, Sika formed a tag team with Kamala, aligning himself with Kamala's manager, Mr. Fuji, and "handler", Kim Chee.
 The duo wrestled a series of matches against The Can-Am Connection and took part in several tournaments.
 The team was dissolved in August 1987 when Kamala left the WWF.
-In September 1987, Anoa'i competed in the King of the Ring tournament, losing in the first round to S. D. Jones.
-On the October 3, 1987 Saturday Night's Main Event XII (recorded September 23, 1987), Anoa'i unsuccessfully challenged WWF Champion Hulk Hogan in the main event.
-He went on to wrestle a series of matches against Bam Bam Bigelow and then against Jake Roberts.
-At the Slammy Awards ceremony on December 16, 1987, the "Song of the Year" category ended with no winner after Anoa'i ate the envelope containing the winner's name.
+In September 1987, he competed in the King of the Ring tournament, losing in the first round to S. D. Jones.
+On the October 3, 1987 Saturday Night's Main Event XII (recorded September 23, 1987), he unsuccessfully challenged WWF Champion Hulk Hogan in the main event.
+He wrestled a series of matches against Bam Bam Bigelow and then against Jake Roberts.
+At the Slammy Awards ceremony on December 16, 1987, the "Song of the Year" category ended with no winner after he ate the envelope containing the winner's name.

-In early 1988, Anoa'i's regular opponents included Lanny Poffo, George Steele, and Hillbilly Jim.
+In early 1988, Sika's regular opponents included Lanny Poffo, George Steele, and Hillbilly Jim.
 On March 27, 1988, he appeared on his first pay-per-view, competing in a battle royal at WrestleMania IV.
-Anoa'i left the WWF once more following the bout.
+He left the WWF once more following the bout.